 The two-track trail along the river has been relocated to funnel vehicles away from the top of the slope.
 Additional work is needed to standardize the berms and allow for an entrance to the over look area.
 Please be patient as we work toward improving these conditions.

-If you would like to assist with these projects and are willing and available, please contact Brenda Archambo at 231-625-2776 or email Brenda.
+If you would like to assist with these projects and are willing and available, please contact Brenda Archambo, email Brenda.

 Tours and Field Trips

 On Friday, May 12, from 1-3pm, and 4-6pm, the Tip of the Mitt Watershed Council and Sturgeon for Tomorrow will host a Sturgeon Viewing Guided Tour.
 Experts from the Watershed Council, Michigan Department of Natural Resources, Sturgeon for Tomorrow, and other scientists will be on hand to talk about lake sturgeon, poaching enforcement, netting and tagging, recent Black Lake Watershed research, and the Watershed Council's restoration work to improve sturgeon habitat.

 This year also offers participants the ability to tour the innovative lake sturgeon streamside rearing facility.

 "The Black River Watershed is special because it contains the largest self-sustaining population of lake sturgeon in Michigan.
 We will walk along the banks of the Upper Black River and not only learn about threats to the lake sturgeon, but also how we can all play a role to keep this fish in our lakes," said Valerie Olinik-Damstra, Watershed Coordinator at Tip of the Mitt Watershed Council in Petoskey.
 "This free guided tour will provide a unique opportunity to potentially observe this fascinating fish while they spawn, as well as learn more about lake sturgeon biology, ecology and Michigan State University research."